electron/electron/docs/api/session.md

 * Service Workers
 * And more...

-This method clears more types of data than the `clearStorageData` method, however it is less configurable than that method.
+This method clears more types of data and is more thourough than the `clearStorageData` method, however it is currently less configurable than that method.

 For more information, refer to Chromium's [`BrowsingDataRemover` interface](https://source.chromium.org/chromium/chromium/src/+/main:content/public/browser/browsing_data_remover.h).